 Loran Kundra, M.S.S.

-Loran Kundra has been a member of the NAMI Main Line PA Chapter for over 10 years.
+Loran Kundra has been a member of the NAMI Main Line PA Chapter for over 15 years.
 She currently co-leads the Community Outreach subcommittee for NAMI Main Line PA and in doing so, is responsible for arranging people with mental health issues and family members to present at colleges and universities, faith- based organizations, corporations, mental health agencies and other organizations in the community.
-Loran currently works as a behavioral health consultant for Community Behavioral Health and for the Temple University Collaborative on Community Inclusion for Individuals with Psychiatric Disabilities and has been involved in some forensic mental health projects in Philadelphia and Chester County.
+Loran currently works as a behavioral health consultant for Community Behavioral Health and for the Temple University Collaborative on Community Inclusion for Individuals with Psychiatric Disabilities and has been involved in forensic mental health projects in Philadelphia and Chester County.
 She is trained in In Our Own Voice and is a person with lived experience with a mental illness.